syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-The following screenshot illustrates the first tab with the sub tab control.
+The following screenshot shows the first tab of the sub tab control.

 ![](Getting-Started_images/Getting-Started_img4.png)

 ### Orientation change

-Here you can learn how to set the sub tab orientation to vertical.
-By default, the tab control is rendered in horizontal orientation.
-Change this orientation to vertical by using the **HeaderPosition** property.
-In the following code section, set the tab header orientation to Left.
+To set the sub tab orientation to vertical use the **HeaderPosition** property.
+By default, the tab control is rendered in horizontal orientation.In the following code section,the tab header orientation is set to Left.

 The following code section renders the sub tab element in the vertical orientation.